Bachelor of Digital Screen with Honours

 - Learn end-to-end digital production skills, as well as foundational skills in creative design and storytelling.

 - Develop a personal portfolio of digital works and practical experiences throughout your degree.

-- Gain industry contacts with collaborations and events on campus.
+- Opportunity to gain industry contacts with collaborations and events.

-- Graduates will find work as game developers, film and television producers, screenwriters, digital artists, creative directors, sound artists, animators, and more.
+- Graduates can find work as game developers, film and television producers, screenwriters, digital artists, creative directors, sound artists, animators, and more.